sistm/cytometree/cran-comments.md

-# This is a minor update of the cytometree package
+# This is a minor update of the cytometree package.
+All NOTES from CRAN check results have been fixed.

 ## Test environments
  * local R installation, R 4.4.3